Phil Craig: Leader of South Africa’s Referendum Party

 52:58.90 – Phil Craig

-you know and and people will say well look the national party was corrupt that I’m sure on the basis that politicians every real world are are corrupted and I think you know if they were that that the national party killed that they go might might might have stolen the golden egg or every third golden egg and the difference is the Anc.
-Just.
+People will say well look the national party was corrupt that I’m sure on the basis that politicians every real world are corrupted.
+I think if they were the national party killed that they go might have stolen the golden egg or every third golden egg and the difference is the ANC.
+Just..

 52:58.63 – Brian David Crane